-It depends on the application; for example, blood glucose is one of the most critical chemical to monitor diabetes.
+It depends on the application; for example, blood glucose is one of the most critical chemicals to monitor diabetes.
 Approximately 400 million people are affected by diabetes and this number is only expected to grow.
-Diabetes is a big problem and right now, the most common way of measuring blood glucose level is to prick your finger, take the blood samples, and then do the test, which is not very consumer friendly.
+Diabetes is a big problem and right now, the most common way of measuring blood glucose level is to prick your finger, take the blood samples, and then do the test, which is not very consumer-friendly.

 Can physiologically relevant chemicals in the human body be monitored by other methods, and what benefits do the wearable sensors you have developed offer in comparison?

 The best example would be the blood glucose meter, which is a handheld device where you have to prick the finger, take the blood sample, and do the detection.
 It involves finger pricking, which is not very comfortable.

 Our wearable non-invasive sensors can do this, but without the need for blood sampling.
 We have also correlated our sensors with blood glucose meters that are already in the market.
 We’ve seen a really good correlation between the blood glucose meters and the non-invasive blood glucose meters.

 Another example would be monitoring other biochemicals in the blood.
 Measuring these bio-chemicals requires big machines to do the testing.

 Compare that with a small wearable patch that you can easily put on your skin.
 The user can do their physical activity and whatever else they want, and the sensor continuously measures the information and sends it from the sensor to your cell phone or your laptop.
 From there it can be easily distributed around the world, so it's more like internet of things device.
 Connecting several sensors together and getting more information about the person, not just one point data.

 What are the next steps in the development process?